syncfusion-content/wpf-docs/wpf/DoubleTextBox/Changing-Double-Value.md

 ## Setting the Null value

-The `DoubleTextBox` accepts `null` values.
  By default, the `DoubleTextBox` control will display zero value when the `Value` is set to `null`.
-You can change this to display some other value or `null` value using the [NullValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextbox~NullValue.html) property.
-The [UseNullOption](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~UseNullOption.html) property must be enabled to view the specified `NullValue`.
-By default `UseNullOption` value is `false`.
-When you set the null value to the `NullValue` property, the value of the `NullValue` property will be assigned to the `Value` property.
+You can use the [NullValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextbox~NullValue.html) and [UseNullOption](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~UseNullOption.html) properties to show the null or any other value instead of zero.

+ The default value of the `NullValue` property is `null`, you can reset this to any other double value.
+It will display only on setting the `UseNullOption` property is set to true.

 **Null Value = Null**